sudojunior/journey/README.md

 - [ ] Networked record links of time travel

+  *Partial completion with sibling node linking.*

 - [ ] Enhanced directory structure and front-matter

+  *Further documented on the [Development Notes](https://github.com/sudojunior/journey/wiki/Development-Notes#document-api-structure) page on the repo wiki.*

   > This would involve an upgrade to accomodate the capacity for extra entry data such as transcripts for movies, lyrics for music records or individual episodes for shows